-We’ve all seen them pop up on our social media feeds: those glorious, complex cheeseboards, covered in not just wedges and wheels of creamy, sharp, and salty cheeses of all varieties, but also dried fruits, thinly sliced meats, ramekins filled with olives, piles of salted nuts, dabs of honey, and bunches of cherries or grapes.
+We’ve all seen them pop up on our social media feeds: those glorious, complex cheese platters, covered in not just wedges and wheels of creamy, sharp, and salty cheeses of all varieties, but also dried fruits, thinly sliced meats, ramekins filled with olives, piles of salted nuts, dabs of honey, and bunches of cherries or grapes.
 These aspirational culinary works of art seem more in the domain of expert cheese connoisseurs, not accessible to the average person.
 But if you have even an inkling that you might like cheese, you can put together an enviable cheese board.

-In the fall, as the weather gets colder and we start gravitating toward cozy sweaters and our favorite comfort foods, the temptation to learn how to build an elaborate cheese board to snack on yourself or to offer to any guests you might be hosting this season becomes increasingly urgent.
+In the fall, as the weather gets colder and we start gravitating toward cozy sweaters and our favorite comfort foods, the temptation to learn how to make an elaborate cheese platter to snack on yourself or to offer to any guests you might be hosting this season becomes increasingly urgent.
 But where to start?
 Anna Saxelby, owner and head cheesemonger at Saxelby Cheesemongers in New York City, thinks the answer is actually quite simple.

 “The first step is literally just going up to a cheese counter, whether that’s at a local cheesemonger if you’re lucky enough to have in your neighborhood, a farmers market, or even some of the larger grocery chains like Whole Foods and Kroger and Wegmans,” she tells me over the phone, “and asking the cheesemonger, ‘I really like cheese.
 What should I try?
 Help me figure this out.’”